 The North Country Trail runs for over 4600 miles through America’s rugged northern heartland.
 The trail runs through seven Northern states, from New York to North Dakota.

 The trail is one of the least traveled of the National Scenic Trails, and also holds the destination of being the longest.
-Whether you’re a die-hard fisherman seeking to fish the numerous rivers, lakes, and stream that cross the trail or a winter enthusiast looking to snowshoe through some of the most scenic land in the heartland, you will be sure to find an adventure along this path.
+Whether you’re a die-hard fisherman seeking to fish the numerous rivers, lakes, and stream that cross the trail or a winter enthusiast looking to snowshoe through some of the most scenic lands in the heartland, you will be sure to find an adventure along this path.

 Official Trail Website: https://northcountrytrail.org/